luissilva1044894/Pyrez/README.md

  * Avoid useless API calls, such as `/createsession` every 15 minutes, keeping your requests low.

 #### Mantainance 🛠
-> :warning: Sometimes the API updates whenever necessary and often the developers don't specify when or why these changes are taking place.
-Due to this, note that any feature could break at any time if the API gets updated in a way this project depends on.
-If a break does occur, please open up an issue detailing the error, we will try to patch these issues as quickly as we can when they arrise.

 As long as Hi-Rez Studios doesn't change its APIs simpliest functions won't be changed.
 However, functions could be updated, added or removed until it's in a very clear and stable state.

 #### Documentation & Support :book: